 Get Thread Tapping Straight

 A Tap and Die set is a near must for a DIY fab shop.
 While the thread creating functions are pretty easy to visualize, sometimes getting the tread to start straight and run true is a different matter.
 The thread tapping functions are easiest, so let’s talk about that first.
 Dies are are less frequent, and tend to be more difficult to start perfectly straight.
-Since that’s really another topic, if you’re interested, there’s this article about Successful Threads With A Die.
+Since that is really another topic, if you are interested, there is this article about Successful Threads With A Die.
 In the meantime, let’s get back to internal thread tapping.

 Threads For Bolts

-For this article, we’ll focus on the tap for cutting internal threads.
+For this article, we will focus on the tap for cutting internal threads.
 These are far more common for DIY simply because we can so easily buy the external threads in the form of a bolt.
 Yes, we can also buy nuts (internal thread), but we sometimes need those internal threads in the part rather than adding a nut.
-That’s where the tap comes in.
+That is where the tap comes in.

 Manufacturing facilities have complex machinery to put threads in parts with ease.
-They have things set perpendicular to run perfectly — usually with dedicated machinery.
-For DIY we don’t have that convenience nearly as much.
+They have things set perpendicular to run perfectly – usually with dedicated machinery.
+For DIY we do not have that convenience nearly as much.
 We need to rely more on our own setup and skill.

 Getting It Straight